View AgriLife Today article here!

 Issue:

 In the vast world of border protection and customs enforcement, the partnership between humans and equines plays an indispensable role.
 These animals are a vital component in safeguarding our nation’s borders and ensuring the security of our communities.
-But like any partnership, it requires care and preparation, and this is why the need to train Customs and Border Protection (CBP) mounted patrol units in equine healthcare is paramount.
-This training is also intended to be used by other entities with mounted patrols.
+The need to train Customs and Border Protection (CBP) and other law enforcement mounted patrol units in equine healthcare is paramount.

 Objective:

-The purpose of this workforce development and public training project is to develop and implement a training program directed at raising the level of equine health management expertise of border patrol agents and affiliated employees and interested equine owners to a level consistent with a well-trained non-veterinary medical equine professional.
+- Develop and implement a training program directed at raising the level of equine health management expertise of law enforcement and interested equine owners to a level consistent with a well-trained, non-veterinary medical equine professional.

 Value Proposition: